What is Ulcerative Colitis?

 Studies show that there occur 1 to 20 UC incidences in 100,000 people and that the prevalence rate in the same population (100,000) ranges from 6 to 246 cases.

 According to proven researches, this kind of disease occurs mostly in northern countries of the world and other northern regions of particular nations.
-In more affluent countries, the disease tends to occur on a higher rate as compared to countries that are economically unstable.
+In more affluent countries, the disease tends to occur at a higher rate as compared to countries that are economically unstable.
 This is attributed to the fact that diagnosis in the developed countries is a common practice.

 What Causes Ulcerative Colitis?